 Oberheiden P.C. is a team of senior defense attorneys and former U.S. Department of Justice (DOJ) prosecutors who represent clients in high-stakes federal criminal matters.
-If you are under investigation, if you have been subpoenaed to appear before a federal grand jury, or if you are facing federal charges in Hawaii, contact us for a free consultation.
+If you are under investigation, if you have been subpoenaed to appear before a federal grand jury, or if you are facing federal charges in Honolulu, Pearl City, or anywhere in Hawaii, contact us for a free consultation.

 At the federal level, criminal charges can lead to enormous fines and long-term imprisonment.
 For government contractors, federal program participants (i.e. Medicare and Tricare providers), and companies that are subject to federal registration, facing charges can also lead to loss of government business and loss of approval.
 In many cases, simply facing an investigation can have damaging repercussions as well, as U.S. Department of Justice (DOJ) press releases, media coverage, and social media posts can quickly spread news of the inquiry across Hawaii and throughout the U.S. mainland.

 If you are under federal investigation or facing federal criminal charges in Hawaii, avoiding these consequences will require a strategic and effective defense.
 Federal agents and prosecutors are coming after you, and they are not going to stop pursuing your case unless you give them reason to do so.
 As a suspect, target, or defendant in a federal criminal case, you need to protect yourself.
 You need to make smart decisions, and you need to give yourself every possible opportunity to avoid a conviction.

 Federal Criminal Defense Attorneys Representing Suspects, Targets, and Defendants in Hawaii